✔ Lovely display quality and specs

 A 15.6-inch screen sets the Vivobook apart from its competitors.
 However, the bezels are wide which seems annoying.
 But the visuals of the FHD 1920 x 1080 screen are pretty detailed and crisp.

-The colors are not very amazing but what else can you expect from a low budget laptop in the first place?
+The colours are not very amazing but what else can you expect from a low budget laptop in the first place?
 The display is anti-glare and the brightness is also enough to use it outside.

 The laptop will seem good in handling decent tasks such as browsing, watching youtube, running MS office and smaller apps.
 Which is a sliver less than satisfactory